 Lighting Resources shall maintain the following emergency equipment on-site and in working condition:

 Fire Extinguishers.
-Portable fire extinguishers will be maintained in the Facility building (see Drawing No. D7 for locations) to extinguish a fire if one should occur.
+Portable fire extinguishers are maintained in the Facility building (see Drawing No. D7 for locations) to extinguish a fire if one should occur.

 Mercury Vacuum.
 Mercury vacuums (2) are maintained at the Facility for the cleanup of mercury spills and containment of mercury vapor in a HEPA / ULPA filter.

 Mercury Spill Kit.
 Commercial spill kits (2) are maintained in the Facility building (see Drawing No. D7 for locations) to respond to a mercury spill if one should occur.
 The spill kit will include but not be limited to: absorbent powder (e.g., MerconSORB™, Hg Absorb®, etc.), absorbent sponges, pump/aspirator, a cleaning/decontaminating solution (to safely suppress Mercury vapor), nitrile gloves, safety glasses, wipes, rinse bottle, recovery bags.
-Directions on how to use the equipment will be located in the cover of the box.
+Directions on how to use the equipment is located in the cover of the box.

 Hazardous Material Release / Spill (other than Mercury).
 The following equipment is maintained in the Facility building to facilitate containment of a hazardous material release or spill while waiting for emergency responders to arrive and take over:

-Absorbent booms and mats,

 Plastic bags and sheeting,

 Vermiculite,